CharlotteWeirich/SBAT/README.md

 - add an option for keyboard shortcuts and for setting those

 To do:
-- add an option for keyboard shortcuts and for setting those
 - expand pagination option for more texts of context